 There are several components to any Seesaw activity.
 I’ve broken them down into digestible bits for you and your students.
 Each part takes only a few minutes.
 This way, you aren’t overwhelming your kiddos.
 And let’s face it, you don’t have TONS of time at the beginning of the school year.
 It’s easier to find a few small chunks of time to teach the Seesaw tools rather than try to find hours to teach the whole thing!

-I’ve not only included teaching your students how to use the Seesaw tools, but I’ve added how to teach your students to record themselves properly, and how to connect their grown-ups to the Seesaw Family app.
+I’ve not only included teaching your students how to use the Seesaw tools, but I’ve also added how to teach your students to record themselves properly, and how to connect their grown-ups to the Seesaw Family app too!

 More Seesaw Tips